Faculty Honors & Awards

 At the end of this form, you will be asked to submit a composite PDF attachment for review.
 If you have any questions, please contact Frankie Kolb at firstname.lastname@example.org.

 These award nominations are typically due towards the end of April.
-This year's deadline is May 27th, 2022.
-The awardees are recognized at the New Faculty reception in the Fall.
+This year's deadline is May 26, 2023.
+The awardees are recognized at the annual College of Science Faculty Reception during the Fall semester.

 A committee of College of Science faculty will review the nominations and select one award recipient in each category.
 In the event there are not a sufficient number of nominations for an award, the committee reserves the right to not make a selection for this year and reconsider the nomination(s) during the following year’s process.